metabase/metabase/docs/users-guide/07-dashboards.md

 There is one important limitation with the `fullscreen` option.
 For security reasons, many browsers require user interaction to initiate fullscreen.
 In those browsers, using the `fullscreen` option will enable the fullscreen UI in Metabase, but it won't expand the browser content to fill the screen.
 To ensure the dashboard occupies the entire screen, either activate fullscreen by clicking the button in the UI, or use the `fullscreen` URL option and launch the browser in fullscreen or kiosk mode.

+### Archiving a dashboard

+ Archiving a dashboard removes the dashboard from searches and collections.
+Archiving a dashboard does not archive the individual saved questions on it — it just archives the dashboard.

+ To archive a dashboard, click the **pencil** icon to enter edit mode, then click the **...** menu, and select **Archive**.

+To view all archived items, click the **menu** icon in the top-right of any collection page.
+You can unarchive a dashboard by clicking the icon of the box with the upward arrow next to that dashboard.

 ## Tips on creating helpful dashboards

-To make a really helpful dashboard, you need to first decide what you want the dashboard to tell about your data.
+To make a great dashboard, you first need to decide what you want the dashboard to tell about your data.
 What questions will give you insight into what you want to know?
 It helps to think of a topic or theme for your dashboard — something like “customer satisfaction,” or “second quarter sales goals".

 Some tips:

 - **Emphasize the most important questions**.
-Place the most important saved question cards near the top of the dashboard, and/or make them bigger than the other cards, to draw people’s attention to what matters most.
+To draw people’s attention to what matters most, place the most important saved question cards near the top of the dashboard, and/or make them bigger than the other cards,
 - **Keep dashboards focused**.
 If you have more than 10 cards on a dashboard, think about breaking the dashboard into two separate ones.
 You don't want to overwhelm people with too much information, and each dashboard should revolve around one theme or topic.
 Remember — you can make as many dashboards as you want, so you don’t have to cram everything into just one.
 - **Add filters to your dashboard**.
-[Adding filters](08-dashboard-filters.md) to make them more useful and flexible.
+[Adding filters](08-dashboard-filters.md) to dashboards makes them more useful.
 For example, instead of your dashboard being full of questions that are restricted to a specific time span, you can make more general questions and use dashboard filters to change the time span you're looking at.
-- **Make your dashboards interactive.** Customize what happens when users click on a chart or table in your dashboard.
+- **Make your dashboards interactive.** [Customize what happens when users click on a chart or table in your dashboard](interactive-dashboards.md).

 ---